tardypad/sailfishos-daily-comics/info/comics_list.md

 - Fokke en Sukke
 - Fowl Language Comics
 - Fred Basset
+- The GaMERCaT
 - Garfield
 - Hagar the Horrible
+- The Hat and Fat
 - Introvert Doodles
 - Is lieb?
 - Le Chat